 Bicillin Topic: Medicine

-Meaning A type of medicine that helps your body fight sickness.
-The doctor can give you this if you have had Acute Rheumatic Fever (ARF) to stop your heard from getting more sick, which can mean getting ARF again, or Rheumatic Heart Disease (RHD).
-You can ask the doctor about how to make the needle hurt less.
+Meaning doctor can give Fever (ARF) to which can mea icine that helps your body fight sickness.
+The e you this if you have had Acute Rheumatic stop your heard from getting more sick, an getting ARF again, or Rheumatic Heart .
+You can ask the doctor about how to make t less.

-Similar words BPG; secondar bicillin; LAB; pe y prophylaxis; needle; injection; RHD; L-A enicillin
+Similar words BPG; secondary prophylaxis; needle; injection; RHD; L-A bicillin; LAB; penicillin

 Bile Topic: Body parts (anatomy)

-Meaning Bile is a yellow or green liquid.
-The liver produces bile, and your gall bladder stores it.
-When you eat fatty food, bile goes from the gall bladder to the gut to break up the fats.
+Meaning your gall bladd or green liquid.
+The liver produces bile, and er stores it.
+When you eat fatty food, bile gall bladder to the gut to break up the fats.

 Similar words -

 Biopsy Topic: Operation (surgery or procedure)

 Meaning A biopsy is an operation where a sample of your skin or tissue is collected to look at it closely to find out what's wrong.
-Sometimes you get a local anaesthetic or general anaesthetic (see anaesthetic) to get a biopsy.
+Sometimes you get a local anaesthetic or general anaesthetic (see anaesthetic ) to get a biopsy.
 The sample goes to the lab for tests and to check it using a microscope.
 The tests look for infection, cancer, or other problems.
 The answers help doctors decide if you need treatment, and what sort of treatment.

 Similar words -

 Bipolar disorder Topic: Sickness

-Meaning Where you have very big mood swings.
-This can mean that you go from having a lot of uncontrollable energy and ideas with strange beliefs (called mania) to feeling lots of other things like depression.
+Meaning you go from ha ve very big mood swings.
+This can mean that aving a lot of uncontrollable energy and ideas eliefs (called mania) to feeling lots of other ression.

-Similar words Manic depression
+Similar words Manic depress ion

 Bladder Topic: Body parts (anatomy)

-Meaning The bladder is a bag in your body that holds your wee (urine).
-Your kidneys make wee, and it travels through two tubes to your bladder which sits inside your pelvis.
-When it gets full, you empty it by going to the toilet and doing a wee.
+Meaning Your kidneys m your bladder w a bag in your body that holds your wee (urine). hake wee, and it travels through two tubes to hich sits inside your pelvis.
+When it gets full, y going to the toilet and doing a wee.

 Similar words Wee sack; wee bag